gustavostuff/rgb-love2d/README.md

 ### Installation

-* Connect to your Raspberry Pi via SSH
+* Connect to your Raspberry Pi via SSH/Putty
 * Run:

 ```